ottaviani2/prob_charts/README.md

 Pluviometric possibility curve.

 ### Dist_Prob_Borgo.xls
-Data manipulation to find the Cumulate Frequency of the sample and the distribution parameters.
+Data manipulation to find the Cumulate Frequency of the sample, the distributions parameters estimation, the Pearson Test for the different parameter estimation.

 ### PioggeBorgoMeteoTrentinoScrosciHHGG_ver2.xls
 Row data provided by Borgo Valsugana pluviometer.